9 Child Prodigies (Who Actually Ended Up Doing Something)

 By Rick Chillot

-Being a child prodigy is no guarantee that you'll grow up to be rich, famous or happy.
-You might have a breakdown and fade into obscurity (like that guy in the movie Shine), quit the scene altogether (like chess maestro Bobby Fischer), or turn to a life of petty crime (insert the name of your favorite child actor here).
 The road from kid genius to adult dud is a well-traveled one.
 But if you or someone you love happens to be a budding brainiac, don't despair.
-Here are 9 instances of wonder boys and girls who bucked the trend and grew up to be smart cookies.
+Here are some wonder boys and girls who bucked the trend and grew up to be smart cookies.

 1. Blaise Pascal (1623-1662)